Online self-harm content to be made illegal five years after death of Molly Russell

 The amendment to the legislation had been influenced by the case of 14-year-old Molly, the Department for Digital, Culture, Media and Sport (DCMS) said.

-The teenager, from Harrow in north-west London, ended her life in November 2017 after viewing social media content linked to depression, self-harm, and suicide on Instagram and Pinterest.
+The teenager, from Harrow in northwest London, ended her life in November 2017 after viewing social media content linked to depression, self-harm, and suicide on Instagram and Pinterest.

 Senior coroner Andrew Walker had concluded that she “died from an act of self-harm while suffering depression and the negative effects of online content” that “shouldn’t have been available for a child to see”.